districtr/districtr/docs/03toolsplugins/toolbar.md

 Since menu items and tools are state and problem dependent, the Toolbar must be informed of which tools, tabs and menu items must be loaded.
-The following instance methods are used by `tools-plugin.js` and more to wake up the tool bar.
+The following instance methods are used by [`tools-plugin.js`] and more to wake up the tool bar.
 (Written out of order...)

 - `this.state`, _which is not initialized in the constructor_, stores
 information about the current [plan/context].
-- Since menu items are state specific, `setMenuItems(menuItems)` is used by `tools-plugin.js` to load relevant menu items, _even though Toolbar has its own copy of state?`
+- Since menu items are state specific, `setMenuItems(menuItems)` is used by `tools-plugin.js` to load relevant menu items
 - `addTool()` adds tool by informing tool of `this.renderCallback`, and adds tool to both this.toolsById and this.tools.
 - `activeTool()` Asks `this.store` which tool is selected and returns